1egoman/cena/README.md

 And lastly, because it's web based, your list is always available online to you on any internet connected device.

+Trying out the app
+---
+Paste a link (For example, `http://www.wegmans.com/webapp/wcs/stores/servlet/ProductDisplay?productId=372506&storeId=10052&langId=-1`, into the box and it will be added to the list.
+Also, you can just type in an item's name and hit enter.

 Development
 ---